phoenixframework/phoenix/README.md

 ### Template Engine Configuration

 By default, `eex` and `haml` are supported (with an optional `Calliope` dep).
-To add `haml` support, simply include the follow in your `mix.exs` deps:
+To add `haml` support, simply include the following in your `mix.exs` deps:

     {:calliope, "~> 0.2.4"}

-To Configure a third-party Phoenix Template Engine, add the extenion and module to your Mix Config, ie:
+To configure a third-party Phoenix Template Engine, add the extenion and module to your Mix Config, ie:

     config :phoenix, :template_engines,